Bunny Matthews: Personal life

-Starting in the late 1980s, Matthews resided in Abita Springs, Louisiana, across Lake Pontchartrain north of the city.
-In 2015 he underwent multiple surgeries for a malignant brain tumor, from which he had largely recovered as of April 2016.
+Starting in the late 1980s, Matthews resided in Abita Springs, Louisiana.
+In 2015, he underwent multiple surgeries for a malignant brain tumor, from which he had largely recovered as of April 2016.

 Matthews married Deborah Murphy (born 1961) on October 11, 1986.
 They were married for 31 years before Deborah died on April 3, 2018, due to complications from cancer.
-The couple had two children, Noah and Jude.
+The couple had two children.

-Matthews died in hospice care at Wynhoven Health Care Center in Marrero on June 1, 2021, of central nervous system lymphoma, at the age of 70.
+Matthews died in hospice care at Wynhoven Health Care Center in Marrero on June 1, 2021, of lymphoma of the central nervous system, at the age of 70.